keirace/Memo/CLOUD.md

 ### Load Balancer (final)
 > device that acts as a reverse proxy and distributes network or application traffic across a number of servers
 > has health checks, traffic can be routed away from unhealthy servers
+> served as a single point of entry for all incoming traffic

+#### Features
+- Asymmetric load
+- Distributed Denial of Service (DDoS) attack protection
+- HTTP compression

 #### Request Distribution
 - layer 4 Transport (IP, TCP, FTP, UDP) or 7 Application load balancing